kormang/kormang.github.io/_posts/2024-09-05-two-approaches-to-generalization.md

 ```

-Hybrid approach may be the best option sometimes, if we really often use standard operators and if it turns out to be really good developer experience to use parameters like in the first approach.
-Otherwise, second approach is objectively the best as it is simple yet as flexible, reusable, and generalized as it can get.
+The hybrid approach may be the best option in some cases, especially if we frequently use standard operators and find it significantly improves the developer experience to use parameters like in the first approach.
+Otherwise, the second approach is objectively the best, as it is simple yet as flexible, reusable, and generalized as possible.

-First approach (parameterizing with *behavior modifying data*, rather then behavior itself) is usually the worst approach, but it some rare cases it can be justified.
+The first approach (parameterizing with *behavior-modifying data* rather than behavior itself) is usually the least favorable, but in rare cases, it can be justified.

-Some might find hybrid approach to be the best, if you prefer simplicity of passing common operations as string/enum.
-Some might find the second approach to be better then hybrid, if we would have a library of named operation objects (lambdas), we wouldn't need to switch on operation type and an IDE would likely tell us what predefined operation objects are available.
+Some may find the hybrid approach to be the best if they prefer the simplicity of passing common operations as strings or enums.
+Others might prefer the second approach, especially if we have a library of named operation objects (lambdas), as this eliminates the need to switch on operation types, and an IDE would likely provide suggestions for available predefined operation objects.

-Even more common example of the first approach is adding flags to modify behavior, that is, passing boolean parameter.
+An even more common example of the first approach is adding flags to modify behavior, such as passing a boolean parameter.

 ```typescript
 async function updateProducts(seller: Seller) {